medined/medined.github.io/_posts/2020-07-26-add-aws-encryption-provider-to-kubespray.md

 * * *

+## Acknowledgements

+This work is being done at the request of the Enterprise Container Working Group (ECWG) of the Office of Information and Technology (OIT - https://www.oit.va.gov/) at the Department of Veteran Affairs.

+## Antecedents

+https://medined.github.io/centos/terraform/ansible/kubernetes/kubespray/provision-centos-kubernetes-cluster-on-aws/ shows the entire process of provisioning a Kubernetes cluster.

+## Overview

 This article shows show I added the AWS Encryption Provider (https://github.com/kubernetes-sigs/aws-encryption-provider) to my KubeSpray-based Kubernetes cluster.

 This change is to support the CIS Benchmark `1.2.34 Ensure that encryption providers are appropriately configured` element.